Development of a Critical Thinking Assessment Instruments for Use with Sc-SEBION Learning Media

 How to Cite

 Anjayati, H., Rahayu, Y. S., & Yuliani, Y. (2026).
-Validity and Reliability of a Cognitive Assessment Instrument for Measuring Students’ Critical Thinking Skills in the Development of Sc-SEBION Media.
-ISEJ : Indonesian Science Education Journal, 7(2). https://doi.org/10.62159/isej.v7i2.2343
+Development of a Critical Thinking Assessment Instruments for Use with Sc-SEBION Learning Media.
+ISEJ : Indonesian Science Education Journal, 7(2), -. https://doi.org/10.62159/isej.v7i2.2343